The Concept of “Naturalness” in Indoor Climbing Practice

 First and foremost, the study shows that people’s relationship with nature and the role of natural elements indoors are not static over time.

-what Jean Corneloup calls “organic links”: everyone can give meaning “to their vertical action” (1995, p.
+which Jean Corneloup calls “organic links”: everyone can give meaning “to their vertical action” (1995, p.
 7).
-Bourdeau’s writings have shown that the 1970s and 1980s were marked by developments that radically transformed our relationship with natural spaces: “The shift from mountaineering as the dominant practice during modernity (1850–1975) to the diverse climbing activities characteristic of postmodernity (1975–2000) transformed the linear organization of practice spaces (from small climbing sites to high mountains) into a circular organization (bouldering, small ‘cliffs,’ large
+Bourdeau’s writings have shown that the 1970s and 1980s were marked by developments that revolutionized our relationship with natural spaces: “The shift from mountaineering as the dominant practice during modernity (1850–1975) to the diverse climbing activities characteristic of postmodernity (1975–2000) transformed the linear organization of climbing spaces (from small climbing sites to high mountains) into a circular organization (bouldering, small ‘cliffs,’ large

-Finally, the current social climate influences our sporting practices, particularly in terms of the time constraints it imposes: “Space and time are the fundamental material dimensions of human existence” (Castells, 1998, p.
+Finally, the current social context influences our sports practices, particularly in terms of the time constraints it imposes: “Space and time are the fundamental material dimensions of human existence” (Castells, 1998, p.
 425).
 Outdoor climbing requires greater technical skills than indoor climbing, such as knowledge of the environment, use of equipment, and an understanding of risk.
 Furthermore, this form of climbing is restrictive.
 It requires more time for learning, as well as for traveling to climbing sites.
 People who live in cities are often forced to climb indoors due to a lack of time, and this impacts their connection to nature.

-Climbers of the past, guided by alpine values, had a closer connection to nature than today’s “young” climbers.
-In the past, the very essence of the sport was rooted in the exploration of the natural environment.
-Marsac highlights this in his thesis on canoeing and kayaking: “the original essence of the activity, which is based on the discovery of nature, is being transformed.
-The pedagogical approach in whitewater centers is becoming less school-like while simultaneously breaking free from the fundamentals of river descent” (p.
+Climbers of the past, guided by alpine values, had a closer relationship with nature than today’s “young” climbers.
+In the past, the very essence of the sport was rooted in the discovery of the natural environment.
+Marsac emphasizes this in his thesis on canoeing and kayaking: “The original essence of the activity, which is based on the discovery of nature, is being transformed.
+The pedagogical approach at whitewater centers is moving away from a school-like setting while becoming more independent from the fundamentals of river rafting” (p.
 6).
-Indeed, “this quest for a closer connection with nature—or even a fusion with it—requires, in practical terms, learning about nature.
-Indeed, to move on water as on land, one must know how to read nature.
-Recreational users thus develop everyday knowledge—knowledge acquired through repeated practical experiences” (Krieger, 2016, p.182).
+Indeed, “this quest to reconnect with nature—or even to merge with it—requires, in practical terms, learning about nature.
+Indeed, to navigate on water as on land, one must know how to read nature.
+Recreational users thus develop everyday knowledge—knowledge acquired through repeated practical experiences” (Krieger, 2016, p.
+182).
 The practice of SAE does not allow participants to cultivate this relationship with nature, and consequently, the prospects for merging with it are very limited.

 This phenomenon is similar to surfing: